jeremmfr/terraform-provider-junos/docs/resources/system.md

 - **ports** (Optional, Block)
   Declare `ports` configuration.
   - **auxiliary_authentication_order** (Optional, List of String)
     Order in which authentication methods are invoked on auxiliary port.
+    Element need to be `password`, `radius` or `tacplus`.
   - **auxiliary_disable** (Optional, Boolean)
     Disable console on auxiliary port.
   - **auxiliary_insecure** (Optional, Boolean)